Vishishtadvaita: Brahman

 Ramanuja argues vehemently against understanding Brahman as one without attributes.
 Brahman is Nirguna in the sense that impure qualities do not touch it.
 He provides three valid reasons for making such a claim:

-Shruti/Shabda Pramana: All shrutis and shabdas denoting Brahman always list either attributes inherent to Brahman or not inherent to Brahman.
+Shabda Pramana: All shrutis, smritis and shabdas denoting Brahman always list either attributes inherent to Brahman or not inherent to Brahman.
 The shrutis only seek to deny Brahman from possessing impure and defective qualities, which affect the world of beings.
 There is evidence in the shrutis in this regard.
 The shrutis proclaim Brahman to be beyond the tri-gunas, which are observed.
 However, Brahman possesses an infinite number of transcendental attributes, the evidence of which is given in vakhyas like "satyam jnanam anantam Brahma" (Taittiriya Upanishad).

 Pratyaksha Pramana: Ramanuja states that "a contentless cognition is impossible".
 And all cognition must necessarily involve knowing Brahman through the attributes of Brahman.

 Anumana Pramana: Ramanuja states that "Nirgunatva" itself becomes an attribute of Brahman on account of the uniqueness of no other entity being Nirguna.

 Ramanuja had simplified the relationship between Brahman and soul.
 According to him, though the soul (Atman) is an integral part of Brahman, it has independent existence.